hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 console.log(aVariableWithALongName); // 2.71828; should be 3.13159
 ```

-Can you see why that code doesn't produce the expected result?
-Look closely at the variable name on line 5.
-Look closer if you don't see it.
 The problem here is that the variable name on line 5 has a typo, and it's a typo that is difficult to see with most fonts: the digit `1` in the variable name should be the letter `l`.
 Thus, line 5 creates a global variable instead of reassigning the variable as intended.
-Misspellings can be especially hard to find in large programs that use the same name repeatedly.
-If you've been burned by this problem before, you know what we mean.

 Strict mode may help you identify this problem: